DoctorWkt/alic/docs/overview.md

 *(see [Part 9](../Part_09/Readme.md))*

 *alic* has structured types.
-One difference from C is that the list of members of a struct are separated by commas, not semicolons.
+One difference from C is that the list of members in a struct are separated by commas, not semicolons.
 Another difference is that unions can only be declared inside a struct, and the union itself has no name.
 Here is an example:

 ```
 type FOO = struct {